-In fact, our unique survey of hundreds of audiobook users reveals how they use audiobooks to improve their work, life, and even sleep routines.
+Our unique survey of hundreds of audiobook users reveals how they use audiobooks to improve their work, life, and sleep routines.

-I have listened to over 250 audiobooks over the past nine years and have personally tested, used, and have had subscriptions to all the Audiobook services in this review.
+I have listened to over 310 audiobooks over the past ten years and personally tested, used, and subscribed to all the Audiobook services in this review.
 View the side-by-side Audiobook Service Comparison Table.

 7. Learn a Foreign Language

 Speaking a foreign language is a critical job skill in today’s interconnected world.
 Yet millions of people only speak one language.
-You can give yourself an advantage and gain new insight into markets and competitors by learning a foreign language.
+Learning a foreign language can give you an advantage and gain new insight into markets and competitors.

 Learning a foreign language can sharpen your mind, improve your memory, enhance your ability to multitask, and boost your brainpower.
 Speaking a foreign language can improve your vocabulary, enhance your decision-making, and improve your academic performance.

-Beyond mental advantages, learning a foreign language can give a deeper knowledge of other countries and their economies and cultures.
+Beyond mental advantages, learning a foreign language can give a deeper knowledge of other countries’ economies and cultures.
 Understanding Mandarin can help you learn how Chinese people think, for example.